Yahoo Screen: History

 Yahoo!
 Video was intended to be as a video sharing website on which users could upload videos, similar to YouTube.
 At launch, Yahoo!
 Video started as an internet-wide video search engine.
 Yahoo added the ability to upload and share video clips in June 2006.
 A re-designed site was launched in February 2008 that changed the focus to Yahoo!-hosted video only.

 On December 15, 2010, Yahoo!
 Video's functionality to upload video was removed for its relaunch as Yahoo!
 Screen the following year.
 All user-generated content was removed on March 15, 2011.
 The content that Yahoo! deleted was saved by the Archive Team.
 The Yahoo!
 Screen rebrand was launched October 2011, alongside eight original programs.
 Yahoo!
 Screen has streamed three seasons of its Emmy-nominated original series, Burning Love, which was syndicated for TV through E! in 2013.

 On April 24, 2013, Yahoo! acquired rights to stream content from the NBC series Saturday Night Live, including archive clips from current and past seasons, behind the scenes footage, and other content.
-Yahoo! holds non-exclusive international rights to the archive content, and non-exclusive rights to clips from the current season.
+Yahoo! held non-exclusive international rights to the archive content, and non-exclusive rights to clips from the current season.

 In June 2014, Yahoo! announced that it had picked up former NBC sitcom Community for its sixth season, which premiered via Yahoo!
 Screen on March 17, 2015.
 Within a month of Communitys season six premiere, Yahoo! had premiered full first seasons of two new original series, Sin City Saints and Other Space, but available only in the United States.
 Also in 2014, Yahoo! expanded its licensing agreement with Vevo to allow Vevo's content (music videos, concerts, etc.) to appear on the platform.
 Community ultimately would not be as profitable for the company as it hoped with The A.V.
 Club blaming the acquisition for the platform's eventual demise.